altar31/altar31/README.md

 My main research interests are :
 * Simulation of Powder Metallurgy Process,
-* Simulation of Material Microstructure,
+* Low-level Deep Learning primitives,
 * Applications of Machine Learning in Materials science and Engineering.

 --------------------------------